 Business can and must be a force for good.
 This is a conviction we share with global business leaders, international brands and our wider society.

-Profits from the WildHearts companies fund the work of the WildHearts Foundation to address economic injustice in an efficient and credible way.
+Profits from the WildHearts companies enable us to address economic injustice in an efficient and credible way.

 We believe in the creativity and resilience of humanity.
 All of our social initiatives invest in exactly that – from struggling female entrepreneurs in Malawi to young people affected by social immobility in the UK.
 By empowering people we help level the playing field.
 We are in the business of giving a hand up, not a handout.

 Gender inequality is a serious global issue.
 To address it we must empower women throughout their lives.
 The WildHearts ‘StartHer’ Strategy supports women and girls in the developing world through three initiatives: Enterprise, Education and Health.
 First, we financially empower women by giving them access to finance and enterprise training.
 Our education project then ensures children have access to essential tools for learning.
 Finally, our health program provides girls with basic menstrual health products and education – ensuring once they’re in school, they stay there.